 Research shows that resuming work on the basis of a pre-made schedule works better than on the basis of the severity of the complaints.
 People who do the latter are more likely to cross their boundaries, with the risk of relapse.
 Experience shows that failed reintegration attempts ultimately take much more time than building up at a very slow pace.

-Share “Return to work psychological assessment” with others.
+Share “Return to work after injury” with others.